thomcc/loggo/README.md

 # Loggo
 Loggo provides dead simple logging for c++11 programs.

-It's not the fastest of most full-featured logger, but is among the easiest to use.

 ## Requirements
 Nothing other than a minimally compliant C++11 compiler and standard library.